 Have you ever heard of the Dubai principle?
 Of course you haven't because we just made it up.
 According to our (just made up) principle, you can make a problem go away simply by throwing money at it.

 The sad thing about the Dubai principle is that when it comes to scaling an online advertising budget, it does not work.
-You might have a good campaign with a solid conversion rate (or whatever other interaction you consider success), but adding more money does not mean conversions will proportionally grow.
+You might have a good campaign with a solid conversion rate (or whatever other interaction you consider success), and you might have picked the best affiliate network, but adding more money does not mean conversions will proportionally grow.
 As a matter of fact, that is more likely not to happen.

 That is because many affiliate pros do not scale their budgets properly and just end up wasting precious funds and time.
 In this post, we will give you a couple of tips and ideas on how to scale your advertising budget to make sure you are actually drawing the best of your campaigns.